Dynamical Reflection Maps: Tensor category

 \section{Tensor category $\setH$}

-This section contains a brief summary of the tensor category $\setH$, which is introduced in \cite{shibukawa,shibu3}. $\setH$ plays an important role in this paper.
+This section contains a brief summary of the tensor category $\setH$ \cite{shibukawa,shibu3}, which plays an important role in this paper.
 About the tensor categories, we follow the definition and the notation of \cite[Chapter XI]{kassel} throughout the paper.